 - This is not the place to weave an emotional story of overcoming hardship.

-- If you feel that your story is better told that way, consider making it the subject of your personal essay, but only if it is the best way to answer the prompt.
+- If you feel that your story is better told that way, consider making it the subject of your personal statement, but only if it is the best way to answer the prompt.

 The key to determining if you should use the Additional Information section is if the information you plan to include adds value to your application.